nanostores/nanostores/README.md

 1. Performance: components can subscribe to the changes on specific post.
 2. Lists can’t reflect that only specific subset of posts was loaded from the server.

-This is advanced tool, which could be too complicated to be used on every case.
-But it will be very useful for creating libraries like `react-query`.
-See [Logux Client] for example.

 `mapTemplate(init)` creates template. `init` callback will receive item’s store and ID.